Workplace Consulting Case Studies

 Workplace Change Management for Office Consolidation and Relocation – Case Study – Medical Mutual of Ohio

-How a Flexwork Initiative Allowed the Cleveland Clinic to Shrink its Real Estate Footprint – Case Study
+How a Flexwork Initiative Allowed the Cleveland Clinic to Shrink Its Real Estate Footprint – Case Study

 Cleveland Clinic – Organizational Redesign & Facilities Optimization